bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Tracking

 Tracking allows sending `user`, `company` and `event` messages to Bucket.
-`user` events can be used to register or update an user's attributes with Bucket. `company` allows the same, and additionally, allows associating an user with a company on the Bucket side.
+`user` events can be used to register or update a user's attributes with Bucket. `company` allows the same, and additionally, allows associating an user with a company on the Bucket side.
 Finally, `event` is used to track feature usage across your application.